 You can use this knowledge to create searches like ('middle ages' or medieval or mediaeval) and ('economic conditions' or 'social conditions')

 Searching the catalogue using historical figures as search terms is very useful.
 Thus, you need a basic grasp of the historical events and persons.
 Use your textbook, subject specific reference books, websites, etc. to find such terms.
 For example, Constantine the Great, also known as Constantine I or Saint Constantine, was Roman Emperor from 306 to 337.
-A catalogue keyword search using 'constantine the great' or 'constantine I' or 'saint constantine' retrieves over sixty items, compared to just over 30 using only the search term 'constantine the great'.
+A catalogue keyword search using 'constantine the great' or 'constantine I' or 'saint constantine' retrieves more items compared to using only the search term 'constantine the great'.

 You can search the catalogue by specific historical events.
 For example, the Crusades were a significant part of Medieval history.
 Doing a keyword search for crusades will retrieve items, and because they were most associated with the Medieval period you do not need to use this or its synonyms as search terms.